pepe2k/u-boot_mod/README.md

 | [D-Link DIR-505 H/W ver.
 A1](http://wiki.openwrt.org/toh/d-link/dir-505) | AR1311 | 8 MiB | 64 MiB DDR2 | 64 KiB, LZMA | RO |

 *(LZMA) - U-Boot binary image is compressed with LZMA.*
-*(R/W) - environment exist in separate FLASH block which allows you to save it and keep after power down.*
+*(R/W) - environment exists in separate FLASH block which allows you to save it and keep after power down.*
-*(RO) - environment is read only, you can change and add new variables only during a runtime.*
+*(RO) - environment is read only, you can change and add new variables only during runtime.*

 Known issues
 ------------